mrcore5/appstub/README.md

 This will create a folder `Apps/Mevendor/Appname` and git clone this app stub repo.
 This repo is the template of a great wiki app.

+From there, you can wire up this app into a wiki post.
+Create a new wiki post and goto the advanced tab of the edit post page.
+Enter a static route like `apps/myapp` and link new app in the workbench forge by entering `mevendor/appname`.
+Save the post and you should see a nice new app!

 ## Contributing

 Thank you for considering contributing to the mRcore framework!
 Fork and pull!